Uruguayan Anarchist Federation: History

 The state of emergency and the militarization of political life also led the FAU to develop an armed structure.
 The Popular Revolutionary Organization-33 (Organización Popular Revolucionaria-33, OPR-33), an armed arm of the FAU, was launched and began to carry out a series of direct actions: sabotages, expropriations, kidnappings of political leaders and industrial employers, armed support of strikes, occupations of factories, etc. The OPR-33 also published an underground weekly, and created an infrastructure network to prepare its actions and protect its activists.
-On April 19, 1969, they stole the flag of the Thirty-Three Orientals from the National Historical Museum.
+On 19 April 1969, they stole the flag of the Thirty-Three Orientals from the National Historical Museum.
 Opposed to electoral participation, they advocated abstention in the 1971 general election, refusing to support the Broad Front.
-In 1975, activists of the FAU, the ROE and the OPR-33 in exile in Buenos Aires (including Hugo Cores, Gerardo Gatti and Léon Duarte) founded the People's Victory Party (Partido por la Victoria del Pueblo, PVP), a Libertarian Marxist group sympathetic to the Cuban Revolution.
+In 1975, activists of the FAU, the ROE and the OPR-33 in exile in Buenos Aires (Hugo Cores, Gerardo Gatti and Léon Duarte) founded the People's Victory Party (Partido por la Victoria del Pueblo, PVP), a Libertarian Marxist group sympathetic to the Cuban Revolution.
 The PVP would later abandon anarchism for electoralism and became part of the Broad Front.

 Cornered by the repression of Uruguayan and Argentine special services, about fifty FAU members were tortured, killed and disappeared, while others were sentenced to long years in prison.
 When the Civic-military dictatorship of Uruguay fell in 1985, the FAU faced an immediate reorganization effort.
 The FAU, since its reorganization, helped in the creation of several similar anarchist organizations in Brazil and Argentina, including the Federação Anarquista Gaúcha (FAG), the Federação Anarquista Cabocla (FACA), the Federação Anarquista do Rio de Janeiro (FARJ) in Brazil, the Anarchist Federation of Rosario (FAR); and the underground Argentine organization AUCA (Rebel).